kr4g/Klotho/README.md

 ## Education

-### Into the *AlloVerse*:  Working with `AlloLib` and `AlloPy`, an Audiovisual Synthesis and Metacomposition Tutorial Series
+### Into the AlloVerse:  an Audiovisual Synthesis and Metacomposition Tutorial Series for working with `AlloLib` and `AlloPy`

 The `AlloLib Playground` is an application development space for working with the classes and functions of `AlloLib` and `Gamma` C++ libraries.
 Along with `AlloLib` and `Gamma`, the Playground sits "close to the metal" in C++ and allows users to work directly at the sample-level of audio synthesis and at the framerate of graphics rendering.

 `AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as `AlloLib`.

-When used in concert, `AlloLib` and `AlloPy` bridge the subatomic, sample-level world of sound synthesis and graphical computation with the macrocosmic, "outside of time" realm of music composition and poly-sensory metacomposition.
+When used in concert, `AlloLib` and `AlloPy` bridge the subatomic, bit-level world of sound synthesis and graphical computation with the macrocosmic, "outside of time" realm of music composition and poly-sensory metacomposition.
 Together, they form a unified *AlloVerse* where students, artists, composers, and researchers can move freely between all levels of a distributed, multimedia composition system.

 *Coming soon...*